 Ranked on the list of 100 Best Small Town Getaways are Alto Pass and Jonesboro.
 Topping of the list of fabulous attractions are top notch outdoor activities, great wineries, and agri-tourism.
 The orchards there are famous for peaches and apples.
 Nearby is Shawnee National Forest and many huntsmen come here in season for turkey, goose, and bear hunting.

 There’s also rare bird watching available and an annual rattlesnake migration – which isn’t so much something you want to go and watch, but rather something to be fascinated by.
 If you want more outdoor activities there’s Giant City State Park, the Trail of Tears State Forest, the Ozark Hills, and Cypress Creek National Wildlife Refuge.
-Recently several wineries have joined forces to create the Shawnee Hill Wine Trail.
+Recently several wineries have joined forces to create the Shawnee Hill Wine Trail, which I would recommend having a look at.

 If you’re a fan of American movies, you might recognize Woodstock from movies like Planes, Trains and Automobiles as well as Groundhog Day.
 It’s listed on the National Register of Historic Places and was named a “Preserve America Community” by the White House.
 There is great shopping alongside a nostalgic and yet buzzing atmosphere.